-The easiest way to quickly compare the most competitive mortgages is using PropertyGuru’s home loan comparison page.
-If you need more assistance and/or help to approach the banks, you may also reach out to our Home Finance Advisors, who can also answer your questions and provide a personalised analysis to help you understand your best borrowing options (considering your low credit score).
+The easiest way to quickly compare the most competitive mortgages on the market is by using PropertyGuru Finance’s home loan comparison tool.
+If you need more assistance and/or help to approach the banks, you may also reach out to our friendly Mortgage Experts, who can also answer your questions and provide a personalised analysis to help you understand your best borrowing options (considering your low credit score).

-Did you know that it’s possible to have a low credit score even with a comfortable cashflow and income, if you have been careless about paying your debts and bills?
-If you’re in such a situation but actually have some cash reserves, consider taking a smaller loan.
-By offering a larger cash downpayment, you may be more successful in reassuring the lender and increasing your chances of a loan approval.
+Did you know that it’s possible to have a low credit score even with a comfortable cash flow and income if you have been careless about paying your debts and bills?
+If you’re in such a situation but have some cash reserves, consider taking a smaller loan.
+By offering a larger cash downpayment, you may be more successful in reassuring the lender and increasing your chances of securing loan approval.

 Got More Questions?